margo/specification/system-design/app-interoperability/observability.md

 For devices running Kubernetes the following is a minimum list of observability data that MUST be provided.
 The device owner MAY choose to provide additional observability data if they wish.

-Cluster (both single or multiple node) observability data MUST be collected.
-It is recommended the Device Owner use the [Kubernetes Cluster Receiver](https://opentelemetry.io/docs/kubernetes/collector/components/#kubernetes-cluster-receiver) with the default configuration to collect this information but using this receiver is not required.
+- Cluster (both single or multiple node) observability data MUST be collected.
+  - It is recommended the Device Owner use the [Kubernetes Cluster Receiver](https://opentelemetry.io/docs/kubernetes/collector/components/#kubernetes-cluster-receiver) with the default configuration to collect this information but using this receiver is not required.

-If the Device Owner chooses not to use the Kubernetes Cluster Receiver they MUST provide the same output as the Kubernetes Cluster Receiver's default configuration.
+  - If the Device Owner chooses not to use the Kubernetes Cluster Receiver they MUST provide the same output as the Kubernetes Cluster Receiver's default configuration.

-> **Action:** Determine how we want to represent this information and what the defaults should be if the current defaults are not right.
+  > **Note:** Please see the [information below](#application-observability-default-telemetry) for the default metrics emitted by the Kubernetes Cluster Receiver.

-Cluster events observability data MUST be collected.
-It is recommended the Device Owner use either the [Kubernetes Objects Receiver](https://opentelemetry.io/docs/kubernetes/collector/components/#kubernetes-objects-receiver) or [Kubernetes Event Receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/receiver/k8seventsreceiver/README.md) with the default configuration to collect this information but using either of these receivers is not required.
+- Cluster events observability data MUST be collected.
+  - It is recommended the Device Owner use either the [Kubernetes Objects Receiver](https://opentelemetry.io/docs/kubernetes/collector/components/#kubernetes-objects-receiver) or [Kubernetes Event Receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/receiver/k8seventsreceiver/README.md) with the default configuration to collect this information but using either of these receivers is not required.

-If the Device Owner chooses not to use either the Kubernetes Object Receiver or Kubernetes Event Receiver they MUST provide the same output as these Kubernetes Event Receiver's default configuration.
+  - If the Device Owner chooses not to use either the Kubernetes Object Receiver or Kubernetes Event Receiver they MUST provide the same output as these Kubernetes Event Receiver's default configuration.

 > **Action:** Need to determine which namespaces should be included.
 All of them, or just the ones the device owner is responsible for creating.
 >
-> **Action:** Determine how we want to represent this information and what the defaults should be if the current defaults are not right.
+> **Action:** The Kubernetes objects receiver needs to be configured to export events and other resource logs so we'll need to document something additional for this receiver.

-Node, Pod and Container observability data MUST be collected.
-It is recommended the Device Owner use the [Kubelet Stats Receiver](https://opentelemetry.io/docs/kubernetes/collector/components/#kubeletstats-receiver) with the default configuration to collect this information but using this receiver is not required.
+- Node, Pod and Container observability data MUST be collected.
+  - It is recommended the Device Owner use the [Kubelet Stats Receiver](https://opentelemetry.io/docs/kubernetes/collector/components/#kubeletstats-receiver) with the default configuration to collect this information but using this receiver is not required.

-If the Device Owner chooses not to use the Kubelet Stats Receiver they MUST provide the same output as the Kubelet Stats Receiver's default configuration.
+  - If the Device Owner chooses not to use the Kubelet Stats Receiver they MUST provide the same output as the Kubelet Stats Receiver's default configuration.

-> **Action:** Determine how we want to represent this information and what the defaults should be if the current defaults are not right.
+  > **Note:** Please see the [information below](#application-observability-default-telemetry) for the default metrics emitted by the Kubelet Stats Receiver.

-Metadata identifying the observability data's source MUST be added to the received observability data.
-It is recommend the Device Owner use the [Kubernetes Attributes Processor](https://opentelemetry.io/docs/kubernetes/collector/components/#kubernetes-attributes-processor) with the default configuration to enhance the observability data with this additional metadata but using this processor is not required.
+- Metadata identifying the observability data's source MUST be added to the received observability data.
+  - It is recommend the Device Owner use the [Kubernetes Attributes Processor](https://opentelemetry.io/docs/kubernetes/collector/components/#kubernetes-attributes-processor) with the default configuration to enhance the observability data with this additional metadata but using this processor is not required.

-If the Device Owner chooses not to use the Kubernetes Attributes Processor they MUST provide the same metadata as the Kubernetes Attributes Processor's default configuration
+  - If the Device Owner chooses not to use the Kubernetes Attributes Processor they MUST provide the same metadata as the Kubernetes Attributes Processor's default configuration
-> **Action:** Determine how we want to represent this information and what the defaults should be if the current defaults are not right.

-**Non-Clustered Container Platforms (e.g. Docker, Podman)**

-> **Action:** We need a better way of referring to this since we're not supposed to say it's running "Docker".
+  > **Note:** Please see the [information below](#application-observability-default-telemetry) for the default attributes added by the Kubernetes Attributes Processor.

+**Standalone Device Container Platforms**

 For devices running non-clustered container platforms such as Docker or Podman the following is a minimum list of observability data that MUST be provided.
 The device owner MAY choose to provide additional observability data if they wish.

-Container observability data MUST be collected.
-It is recommended the Device Owner use the [Docker Stats Receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/receiver/dockerstatsreceiver/README.md) or [Podman Stats Receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/receiver/podmanreceiver/README.md) with the default configuration to collect this information but using either of these receivers is not required.
+- Container observability data MUST be collected.
+  - It is recommended the Device Owner use the [Docker Stats Receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/receiver/dockerstatsreceiver/README.md) or [Podman Stats Receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/receiver/podmanreceiver/README.md) with the default configuration to collect this information but using either of these receivers is not required.

-If the Device Owner chooses not to use either receiver they MUST provide the same output as the receiver's default configuration.
+  - If the Device Owner chooses not to use either receiver they MUST provide the same output as the receiver's default configuration.
-> **Action:** Determine how we want to represent this information and what the defaults should be if the current defaults are not right.

-Host observability data MUST be collected.
-It is recommended the Device Owner use the [Host Metrics Receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/receiver/hostmetricsreceiver/README.md) with the default configuration to collect this information but using this receiver is not required.

-If the Device Owner chooses not to use the Host Metrics Receiver they MUST provided the same output as the Host Metrics Receiver's default configuration.
-> **Action:** Determine how we want to represent this information and what the defaults should be if the current defaults are not right.
+  > **Note:** Please see the [information below](#application-observability-default-telemetry) for the default metrics emitted by the Docker Stats and Podman Stats Receivers.

 **General**

-The collector MUST receive data using the [OLTP](https://opentelemetry.io/docs/specs/otlp/) format.
-It is recommended the Device Owner use the [OLTP Receiver](https://github.com/open-telemetry/opentelemetry-collector/blob/main/receiver/otlpreceiver/README.md) to allow applications to send observability data to the collector.
+- The collector MUST receive data using the [OLTP](https://opentelemetry.io/docs/specs/otlp/) format.
+  - It is recommended the Device Owner use the [OLTP Receiver](https://github.com/open-telemetry/opentelemetry-collector/blob/main/receiver/otlpreceiver/README.md) to allow applications to send observability data to the collector.

-If the Device Owner chooses not to use the OLTP Receiver they MUST provide the same functionality as the OLTP receiver.
+  - If the Device Owner chooses not to use the OLTP Receiver they MUST provide the same functionality as the OLTP receiver.

 > **Action:** We will need to determine if there is additional information the device owner needs to include as attributes for each message to ensure the source can be identified.
 For example, we may require a device device Id attribute.

+- Host observability data MUST be collected.
+  - It is recommended the Device Owner use the [Host Metrics Receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/receiver/hostmetricsreceiver/README.md) with the default configuration to collect this information but using this receiver is not required.
+  - If the Device Owner chooses not to use the Host Metrics Receiver they MUST provided the same output as the Host Metrics Receiver's default configuration.

+  > **Note:** Please see the [information below](#application-observability-default-telemetry) for the default metrics emitted by the Host Metrics Receivers.

-Log file observability data MUST be collected.
-It is recommended the Device Owner use the [File Log Receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/receiver/filelogreceiver/README.md) to receive logs from their chosen container platform and applications sending logs to **stdout**.
+- Log file observability data MUST be collected.
+  - It is recommended the Device Owner use the [File Log Receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/receiver/filelogreceiver/README.md) to receive logs from their chosen container platform and applications sending logs to **stdout**.

-If the Device Owner chooses not to use the File Log Receiver they MUST provide the same functionality to receive the container platform and application logs.
+  - If the Device Owner chooses not to use the File Log Receiver they MUST provide the same functionality to receive the container platform and application logs.

-> **Action:** Determine how we want to represent this information and what the defaults/minimum set of logs should be.
+> **Action:** The Log Receiver needs to be configured to capture the container logs so we'll need to figure out how we want to document this.
+We also need to determine if there are any other logs we should capture in addition to the container logs.

 ## Workload Orchestration Agent Observability Requirements